This section contains answers to some of the questions most frequently asked about CIM.

 CIM offers a variety of services for different target groups and stakeholders.
 We support:

-German and European experts who want to work and put their skills and knowledge to good use in developing countries and emerging economies;Integrated experts
+Experts from Germany and the EU who want to work and put their skills and knowledge to good use in developing countries and emerging economies;Integrated experts

 migrants who want to return to their country of origin after completing an apprenticeship or working in Germany and who are looking for a suitable employer or planning to start a business;Starting a business